naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 Hornet: Yeah, destroy them all!!
 Hmhmhmhmhmhmhm!!! [sends swarm of bees towards the police cars as well]

-[Several police cars explodes from the magma attack while the rest gets harassed by swarm of bees.
-The police force eventually loses momentum with the ship and eventually retreats.]
+%Several police cars explodes from the magma attack while the rest gets harassed by swarm of bees.
+The police force eventually loses momentum with the ship and eventually retreats.

 PlugHappy: [looking at the road with the telescope] Looks like they're all backing off now!
 We did it!!!!

 MagmaHappy: Great job, ny crew!
 I'm proud of ye.

-[the ship eventually makes its way out of the city and into the fields]
+%The ship eventually makes its way out of the city and into the fields.

 Hornet: Now it's boring again!
 FUCK!